jina-ai/jina/docs/how-to/gpu-executor.md

 (gpu-executor)=
-# Run Executors on GPU
+# Build a GPU Executor

 This document will show you how to use an {class}`~jina.Executor` on a GPU, both locally and in a Docker container.
 You will also learn how to use GPU with pre-built Hub executors.